F When in Japan: Bask under Shinjuku's technicolor cloud - jeepneyjinggoy

-DARK suits shed; Shinjuku donned its other gear.
-The ward's animated persona emerged from the fiery business district when night fell, but the intensity was in no way diminished.
-In fact, it became more vibrant - the city was ablaze with color, the streets blanketed in multi-colored hues of the neon lights.
-Shinjuku was exciting at night as it was by day.
+Dark suits shed, Shinjuku donned its other gear.
+The ward’s animated persona emerged from the fiery business district when night fell, but the intensity was in no way diminished.
+In fact, it became more vibrant.
+The city was ablaze with color, the streets blanketed in multi-colored hues of the neon lights.
+Shinjuku was as exciting at night as it was by day.

-The character shift was so evident, from the enterprising air of the attaché case-toting work force to the high-spirited aura of the eclectic fashionistas.
+The character shift was so evident, from the enterprising air of the attaché case-toting workforce to the high-spirited aura of the eclectic fashionistas.
 Picture a schizophrenic Japanese (no pun intended) with fragmented states alternately acting their roles on their twelve-hour shifts.
-The proverbial cliché "work hard, play harder" came to mind.
+The proverbial cliché “work hard, play harder” came to mind.
 Why not?
 They deserved it.
-A shot of sake or two after a day of toiling was not enough reward to what this highly industrialized society demanded of them.
+A shot of sake or two after a day of toiling was not enough reward for what this highly industrialized society demanded of them.

 While the Japanese were belting it out in the inner sanctum of their preferred lounge, I carried on with my journey on foot.
 Where the bright lights (the colored ones, not white) were, I went, caring less that I strayed farther and farther from base.
 The stars will guide me back to my hotel, or the map in my back pocket.

-I passed street signs with names tough to read, much more, memorize, and lingered in the fancy, unusual or exciting areas.
-The camera was working overtime and as usual, I didn't take notes.
-No, I am not a genius nor gifted with a photographic memory, I just know better - everything is available in the net.
+I passed street signs with names tough to read, much less memorize, and lingered in the fancy, unusual, or exciting areas.
+The camera was working overtime, and as usual, I didn’t take down notes.
+No, I am not a genius nor gifted with a photographic memory; I just know better—everything is available on the net.

 Before heading any further, the gut said it was time for my very first authentic Japanese ramen (how can I go wrong in this place?).
-Can't read?
-"No probrem!"
-Thank God, and Buddha, for picture menus.
+Can’t read?
+“No probrem!”
+Thank God for picture menus.
 The forefinger will do the ordering.

 Sated and energized like Gigantor, I went back to my ward immersion.

-Did I make it to these areas tonight?
-Maybe I did.
-The realization will come later, after my photos have been compared to those in the web.
-Some areas needed no researching though, the scenes were quite distinct.
+Was I able to cover all these areas tonight?
+Maybe.
+I will know after checking the photos.
+Some areas needed no researching, though; the scenes were quite distinct.
 There was no denying that I was in the red-light district.
 In fact, I scoured the place.

-Apparently the body didn't budge.
-It can no longer catch up with the zestful scene that played in the mind.
-Time to recharge at base.
-Whatever energy left in me would be enough to take me home before I completely shut down.
+However, the flesh was already weak and could no longer catch up with the zestful Shinjuku nightlife.
+It was time to recharge at base.
+Whatever energy was left in me would be enough to take me home before I completely shut down.

 Published in the Sun.Star Davao newspaper on June 16, 2011.